moya-app/traefik-custom-patches/docs/content/routing/services/index.md

 The servers load balancer is in charge of balancing the requests between the servers of the same service.

+An additional option of `sourceIPs` is provided which should be a list of TCP source addresses belonging to your server to randomly use for the outbound connections if you have multiple IP addresses on an interface.

 ??? example "Declaring a Service with Two Servers -- Using the [File Provider](../../providers/file.md)"

     ```yaml tab="YAML"
     ## Dynamic configuration
     tcp:
+      serversTransports:
+        my-transports:
+          sourceIPs:
+            - 192.168.1.1
+            - 192.168.1.2
       services:
         my-service:
           loadBalancer:
             servers:
             - address: "xx.xx.xx.xx:xx"
             - address: "xx.xx.xx.xx:xx"
+            serversTransport: "my-transports"
     ```

     ```toml tab="TOML"